(Instructor) Creating labs

 • Fire Schedule: Firehouses frequently use this schedule, which does not follow a set day of the week but rather a pattern of X number of days off, then X number of days on.

-• From: When the schedule will begin
+• From: When the schedule will begin.

 • To: When the schedule will end.

-• Clear All Labs: This button removes the schedule you just created.
+• Clear All Labs: This button removes the schedule you created.

 9. Click the blue Create Labs button when finished.